Who We Serve

 Our History

-Huntington Family Centers, Inc. is a neighborhood-based, multi-service agency, serving youth, families, and older adults throughout the city of Syracuse and Onondaga, Oswego, Delaware, and Cayuga Counties.
+Huntington Family Centers, Inc. is a neighborhood-based, multi-service agency, serving youth, families, and older adults throughout the city of Syracuse and Onondaga, Oswego, and Delaware Counties.

 History